flowerfine/scaleph/README.md

 ### features

-1. data ingress and engress.
+1. data ingress and egress.
-   1. data integration in flink way. 基于 `seatunnel`，`flink-cdc-connectors` 以及 `flowerfine` 维护和开发的 connectors 实现数据同步
+   1. data integration in flink way.
+Scaleph features `seatunnel`, `flink-cdc-connectors` and other flink connectors.
+   2. friendly to newbies web-ui.
 2. data develop
    1. udf + sql
 3. job schedule and orchestrate